pshenmic/platform-explorer/packages/frontend/src/app/api/content.md

 * epoch.totalDistributedStorageFees - total storage fees distributed in the epoch (credits)
 * epoch.totalCreatedStorageFees - total storage fees created in the epoch (credits)
 * epoch.coreBlockRewards - core block rewards for the epoch

+For the current (in-progress) epoch, live values are computed from the indexed data instead.
+For already-completed epochs they are `null`.

+* pendingBlocksInEpoch - number of blocks produced in the epoch so far
+* pendingEpochReward - fees collected in the epoch so far (credits)

 ```